 Kalshi is a fully regulated U.S. exchange under the Commodity Futures Trading Commission that lets you trade event contracts in USD.
-Polymarket is a crypto, USDC-based platform with rapid listings and global access that remains restricted for most North Americans.
+Polymarket is a crypto, USDC-based platform with rapid listings and global access that is slowly opening up to the American market as well.

 Want the matchup at a glance?
 Go to the Key Differences section below, then keep reading for fees, market variety, deposits, payouts, and legality.